Impact Water - Arizona

 Agriculture & Water in the West: A Community Takes Charge

 We are engaging agricultural communities in the Colorado River Basin to explore and address unique issues related to uncertain water supplies and demands and introducing concepts of Anticipatory Governance, including Exploratory Scenario Planning, as tools for decision-making under high uncertainty.
-This project is being led by ASU’s Decision Center for a Desert City in partnership with the Lincoln Institute of Land Policy - Babbitt Center for Land and Water Policy and Consortium for Scenario Planning as part of the Inclusive Engagement & Immersive Experiences workstream.
+This project is being led by ASU’s Decision Center for a Desert City in partnership with the Lincoln Institute of Land Policy - Babbitt Center for Land and Water Policy and Consortium for Scenario Planning.
 Watch the full length film here.

 Arizona water chatbot logo